-A headache is something almost all of us experience at some point in life or another.
-There are several types of headaches, but the three common types are – migraine, tension-type headache and cluster headache1.
+Headache is something almost all of us experience at some point in life.
+There are several types of headaches, but the three common types are – migraine, tension-type headache and cluster headache.

 Why PEMF for headache and migraine?

-Headaches and migraines can occur due to anxiety, stress as well as inflammation in the brain.
-Also overuse of certain medicines can be a reason for having headaches or migraines1.
-In an article by scientists from the Department of Neurology, UCLA (California) it was reported that blood flow or vascular function is disturbed during a migraine attack and may be used as a target for treatment.2
+Modern all-in-one PEMF therapy for headache and migraine could be a viable solution.
+It is non-invasive and drug-free.
+Headaches and migraines can occur due to stress, lack of blood flow or excess of vascular pressure as well as inflammation in the brain.
+Also overuse of certain medicines can be a reason for having headaches or migraines.
+In an article by scientists from UCLA it was reported that blood flow or vascular function is observed to be disturbed during a migraine attack.

-In a recent study from Mayo Clinic, the impact of PEMF therapy on vascular function and blood pressure in hypertension patients was assessed in a placebo-controlled trial.
-It was concluded that 12 weeks of PEMF therapy may improve blood pressure and vascular function in hypertensive patients.3
+In a recent study the impact of PEMF therapy on vascular function and blood pressure in patients was assessed.
+It was concluded that 12 weeks of PEMF therapy may improve blood pressure and vascular function in patients.

 Headache and migraine treatment with PEMF

+PEMFs effects have been well studied as a treatment solution for migraine and headache .
 In 2016, the International Journal of Clinical Trials, published the results of a randomized, single-blind, placebo-controlled trial which studied the effectiveness of PEMF in refractory migraine or persistent long term headache disorders.
-They concluded that 10 Hz 40-50 Gauss PEMF stimulation can be a beneficial treatment in such cases where standard and/or aggressive treatments have failed.7
+They concluded that a low frequency 40-50 Gauss PEMF stimulation can be a beneficial treatment in such cases.

 Conclusions

-PEMF being a non-invasive and drug-free treatment modality can certainly be a great headache treatment option of the future.
-There is ample evidence for allowing further research and trials for applying PEMF therapy for headaches and migraines.
+Modern all-in-one PEMF being a non-invasive and drug-free treatment modality can be a good (and proven) headache treatment option.
+There is ample evidence prompting further and deeper research and trials.

 References